andypike/rectify/readme.md

 and Presenters.

 ## Form Objects

+The role of the Form Object is to mange the input data for a given action.
+It validates data and only allows whitelisted attributes (replacing the need for Strong Parameters).
+This is a departure from "The Rails Way" where the model contains the validations.
+Form Objects help to reduce the weight of your models for one, but also, in an app of reasonable complexity even simple things like validations become harder because context is important.

+For example, you can add validation for a `User` model but there are different context where the validations change.
+When a user registers themselves you might have one set of validations, when an admin edits that user you might have another set, maybe even when a user edits themselves you may have a third.
+In "The Rails Way" you would have to have conditional validation in your model.
+With Rectify you can have a different Form Object per context and keep things easier to manage.

 Form objects in Rectify are based on [Virtus](https://github.com/solnic/virtus) and make them compatible with Rails form builders, add ActiveModel validations